 Australian National University

-1. Can you give me a quick overview of the type of mathematics you are studying and its potential impacts for the broader community (think how you would explain your work and studies at a BBQ)
+Can you give me a quick overview of the type of mathematics you are studying and its potential applications or outcomes?

-2. You received a CHOOSEMATHS Grant to assist your attendance at AMSI Winter School 2018.
-How important was this in terms of your ability to attend and fully participate in the sessions throughout the program?
+You received an AMSI BioInfoSummer travel grant to attend AMSI BioInfoSummer.
+How important was this in terms of your ability to attend and fully participate in the sessions throughout the week?

 I enrolled in AMSI BIS online two years ago.
 Being able to attend in person enabled me to become more involved and interact with other participants more effectively.
 I am grateful for the organizer’s travel grant support and the excellent event provided.

 What was your main take away from AMSI BioInfoSummer?

 The main takeaway for me from this event is to learn the most recent techniques and to be aware of the current bioinformatics trend.

 Where do you want the mathematical sciences to take you?
 Where do you see yourself in five or ten years’ time?

 I intend to pursue a research degree in computational biology.
 And I hope to contribute to the community in the future.